Public confidence

 Current situation

 A 2026 Environmental Information Regulations request asked DAERA for Lough Neagh scale-fish catch data for 2021–2025, including trout, pollan, perch, bream, roach and pike.
-DAERA said raw data may be held, but that the dataset was undergoing active review, verification and quality assurance checks.
-It withheld the information under Regulation 12(4)(d), which can apply to incomplete material or information still in the course of completion.
-Source: DAERA/26-34.
+DAERA said some raw data may be held, but that the dataset was undergoing active review, verification and quality-assurance checks.
+It withheld the information under Regulation 12(4)(d), which can apply to material still in the course of completion, unfinished documents or incomplete data.

-Fishery decisions should be understood alongside wider issues such as water quality, algal blooms, phosphorus and nitrates.
-Source: DAERA release log.
+Fishery decisions should be understood alongside wider environmental pressures on Lough Neagh, including water quality, algal blooms, phosphorus and nitrates.

-Published evidence identifies Lough Neagh as a commercial fishery.
-UK Parliament material describes commercial fishing for eels, trout, pollan, perch, roach and bream, and refers to the role of the Lough Neagh Fishermen’s Co-operative Society in managing the fishery.
-Source: UK Parliament written evidence.
+UK Parliament material describes commercial fishing in Lough Neagh for eels, trout, pollan, perch, roach and bream, and refers to the role of the Lough Neagh Fishermen's Co-operative Society in managing the fishery.
+Source.

-DAERA’s commercial fishery guidance for Lough Neagh sets out rules including closed seasons, minimum sizes, mesh sizes, gear restrictions and enforcement powers.
-Source: DAERA guidance.
+DAERA's commercial fishery guidance sets out rules including closed seasons, minimum sizes, mesh sizes, gear restrictions and enforcement powers.
+Source.

 The Lough Neagh Pollan PDO specification describes commercial harvesting and traceability requirements, including records of weight landed, who landed fish, and onward sale details.
-Source: Pollan PDO specification.
+Source.

 | Information needed | Why it matters |